ryndaniels/effective-devops/preso.md

 * Scaling

 ---

+# Collaboration

-# Collaboration: Individuals Working Together
+* Individuals Working Together

 ---

+# Hiring

-# Hiring: Choosing Individuals
+* Choosing Individuals

 ---

+# Affinity

-# Affinity: From Individuals to Teams
+* From Individuals to Teams

 ---

+# Tools

-# Tools: Choosing and Using them
+* Choosing and Using them

 ---

-# Scaling: Growing Everything Up
+# Scaling

+* Growing and Decreasing

 ---

 # Collaboration and Tools

 ^ Not enough time to cover all pillars.
 Not enough time to go into great depth which is why we are writing a book!
 We're going to focus on elements of collaboration and tools today.
 We'll be doing "Hiring and Tools" at Velocity NY.